djalmajr07/all_in_insiders/README.md

 ## `Step 07.
 Hyperparameter Fine Tuning`
 * Testing different machine learning models and selecting the one with the best performance based on the chosen metrics (silhouette score)
-* Choosing the best values ​​for each parameter from the tested models that maximize performance
+* Choosing the best values for each parameter from the tested models that maximize performance

 ## `Step 08.
 Model Training`
 * Training the models with the best parameters found and measuring their performance